ToshiroSama/TikTokClone/Readme.md

 # TikTok Clone App in Swift

-This is the source code repository for the tiktok clone app the i built in swift
+This is the source code repository for the tiktok clone app which i built in swift

 ## Features
 - Feed